Constraining Dark Matter lifetime with a deep gamma-ray survey of the Perseus Galaxy Cluster with MAGIC

-We follow the prescription in~\cite{SanchezConde:2011ap}, where the \gls{dm} density profile of the Perseus \gls{cg} is modelled with a Navarro-Frenk-White parametrization~\citep[e.g. a Zhao-Hernquist profile with $\alpha=1$, $\beta=3$ and $\gamma=1$, ][]{Navarro:1995iw} with $r_s=0.477~\mbox{Mpc}$ and $\rho_0=7.25\times10^{14}~\mbox{M$_\odot\,$Mpc$^{-3}$}$.
-The integration over the entire halo of \gls{cg} results in a total decay $J$-factor of $1.5\times10^{19}~\mbox{GeV}\,\mbox{cm}^{-2}$.
-No uncertainties in the $J$-factor are considered in our analysis, since these should be known as a function of the integration angle ($\Delta\Omega$ in~\autoref{eq:PPandJfactor}), which is not the case.
-In the case of decaying \gls{dm}, the estimation of $J_{\text{dec}}$ is proportional to the total \gls{dm} mass in the source.
-Mass estimates for \glspl{cg} show agreement of the order of 4\% uncertainty between lensing and hydrostatic estimation on a sample of 50 \glspl{cg}~\citep{Smith:2015qhs}.
-However, the Perseus \gls{cg} was not included in this study likely due to its vicinity or ample extension in the sky.
-For this reason, current available measurements of the total mass of the Perseus \gls{cg}~\citep{Reiprich:1999qm,Chen:2007sz} have larger associated uncertainties of about 30\%.
-Even assuming a 60\% uncertainty on $J_{\text{dec}}$, our lower limits on the lifetime would be weakened by only a factor~$\sim2$.
+The estimation of $J_{\text{dec}}$ is proportional to the total DM mass in the source, and hence this is the largest source of uncertainty.
+In order to be considered in our analysis, these uncertainty should be known as a function of the integration angle ($\Delta\Omega$ in~\autoref{eq:PPandJfactor}), which is not the case.
+Mass estimates for CGs show agreement of the order of 4\% uncertainty between lensing and hydrostatic estimation on a sample of 50 CGs~\citep{Smith:2015qhs}.
+However, the Perseus CG was not included in this study likely due to its vicinity or ample extension in the sky.
+For this reason, current available measurements of the total mass of the Perseus CG~\citep{Reiprich:1999qm,Chen:2007sz} have larger associated uncertainties of about 30\%.
+No uncertainties in the $J$-factor are considered in our analysis, but even assuming a 50\% uncertainty on $J_{\text{dec}}$, our lower limits on the lifetime would be weakened by only a factor~2.